-(1) Changes in oil reserves for the years ended December 31, 2019, 2018 and 2017, include upward revisions of 1,394 mbbls, 2,020 mbbls and 2,352 mbbls, respectively, predominately due to ongoing development on our Permian Basin and Bakken properties and well performance exceeding previous projections in various areas.
+(1) Changes in oil reserves for the years ended December 31, 2020, 2019, and 2018, include upward revisions of 1,368 mbbls, 1,394, mbbls and 2,020 mbbls, respectively, predominately due to ongoing development on our Permian Basin and Bakken properties and well performance exceeding previous projections in various areas and partially offset by reductions in the estimated economic lives and future reserves of various properties in the Bakken due to declines in oil prices.

-Changes in natural gas reserves for the years ended December 31, 2019, 2018 and 2017, include an upward revision of 6,466 mmcf in 2019 as a result of increased Permian Basin and East Texas activity, partially offset by decreased activity in Hugoton Field, an upward revision of 3,451 mmcf in 2018 as a result of increased Permian Basin activity, and an upward revision of 12,269 mmcf in 2017 as a result of increased Permian Basin activity and higher gas prices extending economic limits.
+Changes in natural gas reserves for the years ended December 31, 2020, 2019, and 2018 include a downward revision of 1,853 mmcf in 2020 primarily as a result of reductions in the estimated economic lives and future reserves of various properties in the Bakken, Barnett Shale and Fayetteville Shale due to declines in natural gas prices, partially offset by ongoing development on our Permian Basin and Bakken properties and well performance exceeding previous projections in various areas, an upward revision of 6,466 mmcf in 2019 primarily as a result of increased Permian Basin and East Texas activity, partially offset by decreased activity in the Hugoton Field, and an upward revision of 3,451 mmcf in 2018 primarily as a result of increased Permian Basin activity.

-(2) On March 29, 2019, pursuant to a Contribution and Exchange Agreement with H. Huffman & Co., A Limited Partnership, an Oklahoma limited partnership ("HHC"), The Buffalo Co., A Limited Partnership, an Oklahoma limited partnership ("TBC" and together with HHC, the "Acquired Entities"), Huffman Oil Co., L.L.C., an Oklahoma limited liability company, and the equity holders of the Acquired Entities, the Partnership acquired (i) a 96.97% net profits interest in certain working interests in various oil and gas properties owned by HHC, (ii) all of the minerals and royalty interests held by HHC, and (iii) all of the minerals and royalty interests held by TBC.
+- (2) On March 29, 2019, pursuant to a Contribution and Exchange Agreement with H. Huffman & Co., A Limited Partnership, an Oklahoma limited partnership ("HHC"), The Buffalo Co., A Limited Partnership, an Oklahoma limited partnership ("TBC" and together with HHC, the "Acquired Entities"), Huffman Oil Co., L.L.C., an Oklahoma limited liability company, and the equity holders of the Acquired Entities, the Partnership acquired (i) a 96.97% net profits interest in certain working interests in various oil and gas properties owned by HHC, (ii) all of the minerals and royalty interests held by TBC. - (3) During 2020, the Partnership and affiliates of its General Partner closed the divestitures of our Hugoton and HHC net profits interests.
+The Hugoton and HHC net profits interests properties represented 408 mbbls and 9,377 mmcf of 2019 end of year reserves and 436 mbbls and 13,636 mmcf of 2018 end of year reserves.